sexyiam/Proxy/README.md

 # Proxy
-Collection of Various executables that are vuln to Hijacking.
+Collection of Various executables that are vuln to dll-sideloading/hijacking.